ndaidong/vnikey/README.md

 `vnikey` also doesn't not provide the further features like auto-correct spelling errors.
 There is the better tools for that.

-`vnikey` focus on the core feature: easy to type Vietnamese as long as English.
+`vnikey` focuses on the main purpose: easy to type Vietnamese as long as English.
 It tries to avoid to place accent marks when you type something looks like English.

 ### About VNI typing method